 The 2021 Formula One season is starting to take shape.
 The FIA released the 2021 F1 calendar a few weeks ago.
 You can plan your Sundays by clicking here.
-However, there is speculation that some races that have been already confirmed may be replaced by circuits as Covid-19 continues to play havoc with international travel.
+However, there is speculation that some races that have been already confirmed may be replaced by other venues as Covid-19 continues to play havoc with international travel.
 The 2021 Formula One cars are already starting to be shown for the very first time.
 We will updated this post as the new racers debut.
+Here are the 2021 cars in chronological order as they were unveiled.

 McLaren MCL35M (15 February)